vasyl1312/first_pet/README.md

 1. Non-owner of the product cannot edit this product; show msg
 2. When the user changes/deletes a product/profile photo - delete an old img from DB
-3. Checking, that the user can't add to favourite own product/ doesn't allow adding product twice
+3. Checking, that the user can't add to favourite page own product/ doesn't allow adding product twice
 4. Solving problems in a model by adding and removing product
 5. Add to favourites(add id product), solving a problem with img when deleting the product
 6. Delete from favourites, show favourites
 7. Fix problem with add product or create a new user without img, replace empty image URL-path to path from folder
 8. Add a bigger input form to the description, and style of this
+9. Add auth0, user can login and signup with google

 <!-- `Deploy` -->
 <!-- 1.Secure keys -->